|Hyderabad (హైదరాబాద్, حیدر آباد)|

 On 1 November 1956, the states of India were reorganised on linguistic grounds.
 Hyderabad State was split on linguistic lines to become the parts of three newly carved states.
 Nine Telugu and Urdu speaking districts of Hyderabad State, (a tenth district, Ranga Reddy was carved out of Hyderabad district in 1978) also known as Telangana, were merged with the Telugu speaking state of Andhra State to create the state of Andhra Pradesh with Hyderabad city as its capital city.

-Geography and situated on the Deccan Plateau in northwest Andhra Pradesh.
+Main article: Geography of Hyderabad and situated on the Deccan Plateau in northwest Andhra Pradesh.
 It has an average elevation of about 536 metres (1,607 ft) above sea level.
 Most of the area has a gently sloping terrain and some areas are hilly.

 The original city of Hyderabad was established on the south banks of the Musi River, this area is now known as the Old City, and is home to famous sites such as Charminar and Mecca Masjid.
 The extended New City on the north bank of the river has many government buildings and other landmarks.
 Both parts of the city are connected with many bridges across the river, of which Purana pul ("old bridge"), built in 1593 AD is the oldest.